samarasimhapeyala/Udacity-MLEngineer-Nanodegree/README.md

 ### Capstone Project: Predicting Life Expectancy Rate of a Country
 For the capstone project, a model is developed to predict the life expectancy of countries based on socio-economic factors, such as GDP, healthcare access, and education level.
 The project makes use of IBM Cloud services, IBM Watson, and the Node-RED flow editor for model deployment and integration.

-## Contributing

-Feel free to fork the repository and submit pull requests if you'd like to contribute improvements or fixes.
-Contributions are always welcome!

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 ---